NeNeppie/AvantGarde/README.md

 ## Contributing

 You may contribute to the project by submitting gear pieces that match a certain category.
-You can fill the [Submission Form](https://forms.gle/hW9eFAvPm1ZkQFvG8), or reply to the forum post in the [Dalamud discord server](https://discord.gg/3NMcUV5) @ `#plugin-help-forum` _(will be made when/if the plugin gets accepted)_.
+You can fill the [Submission Form](https://forms.gle/hW9eFAvPm1ZkQFvG8), or reply to the forum post in the [Dalamud discord server](https://discord.gg/3NMcUV5) @ `#plugin-help-forum` ([Here](https://discord.com/channels/581875019861328007/1166794253553381456/1166794253553381456)).
 Please attach a screenshot of the result screen to speed up the validation process.

 A link to the data-tracker spreadsheet can be found [here](https://docs.google.com/spreadsheets/d/1b9NwL-Ba4tS0ROSy1_4HPfi7QSMQWuhXKqFSSY9Ovp4/edit?usp=sharing).